udexon/PhosMatrix/README.md

 # PhosMatrix

-PhosMatrix
+- From World Wide Web to Man Machine Matrix: Transforming the Web with Transient Key Cryptography and Metashellet

-From World Wide Web to Man Machine Matrix: Transforming the Web with Transient Key Cryptography and Metashellet
+:: When we figured out

 :: Emphasize both TKC and Metashellet